OpenBeacon/OpenBeacon/README.md

   `_openbeacon._tcp.obcn.io.
 86400 IN SRV 0 5 5060 serv.obcn.io.`
 * A device may not make requests to beacon URLs until the domain of the beacon has been approved by the user.
-The deivce may only make one request to the `/.well-known/openbeacon` URI once and must cache the response so as to not ever need to make that request again.
+The deivce may only make one request to the root (`/`) URI once and must cache the response so as to not ever need to make that request again.
+  - Also, the UI of the application should show the levels of trust based on the cert.
+That is, if it's an EV cert, hilight it and show the company info.
+    May also want to show it higher in the list.

 # Going Further
 Obviously this is from from a fully fleshed out spec, comments of all kinds are